 The bonds forged at BIR have seen junior rowers return to Bainbridge Island Rowing after college (both as members and coaches), masters rowers progress from rank novices to regatta winners, and former rowers return to the sport to enjoy the camaraderie anew.

 Photos by Sarah Lane, Tina Stone, Stefan Goldby, Linda Cox and Charlie King.

-The Bainbridge Island Rowing family spirit will be strengthened by the completion of the Stan Pocock Legacy Rowing Center, providing BIR with a set of meeting rooms, year-round training facilities and social spaces like never before.
+The Bainbridge Island Rowing community spirit will be strengthened by the completion of the Stan Pocock Legacy Rowing Center, providing BIR with a set of meeting rooms, year-round training facilities and social spaces like never before.